Zakintaliban/ilmatrix/README.md

 ## Frontend usage

 - Open http://localhost:8787/app.html
-- Step 1: Upload one or more files.
-After first upload, the "Append to current material" toggle becomes available to merge more files into the same materialId (total cap 10 MB).
+- Drag & drop or click the upload drop zone to select multiple files.
+Upload starts automatically:
+  - The first batch creates a new materialId.
+  - Subsequent drops/selections append to the same material automatically (10 MB total cap).
+  - Remove any file’s content from the current material by clicking “Remove” next to it.
+  - Use “Start new material” to reset the client-side materialId and begin a new one (existing materials remain on disk).
-- Step 2: Use tabs:
+- Use tabs:
   - Explain: prompt and run
   - Quiz (MCQ): generate; answer with “1 a”, “2 b”, …; submit & grade
   - Flashcards: generate N; click cards to flip (front/back)